ArkasDev/yahoo-financial-apollo-graphql-service/README.md

 ## Getting Started

 1. Install dependencies `npm install`
+2. Create your own environment file `.env` and fill the variables from `.env.tmp` e.g. `ENV=development PORT=3000`.
-2. Run the service on your local machine via `npm run dev`.
+3. Run the service on your local machine via `npm run dev`.
 Hot reloading is available.
-3. Open http://localhost:3000 and go to the ApolloGraphQL sandbox explorer
+4. Open http://localhost:3000 and go to the ApolloGraphQL sandbox explorer
-4. Use the following example and enter it into the ApolloGraphQL sandbox
+5. Use the following example and enter it into the ApolloGraphQL sandbox

 **Example Operation**
 ```